lter/Clim-HydroDB-2.0/planning_documents/RFC.md

 #### Phase 2: EDI mediates contributions from climdb-contributiors to CUAHSI
-implementation depends on what we learn from phase 1
+- implementation depends on what we learn from phase 1
+- Corinna did this for NTL already, find her notes